NBISweden/development-guidelines/README.md

 * Co-developers work on separate branches, and do not "step on each other's toes" during the development process, even if they push their work back to GitHub.
-* Co-developers and users have a stable master branch to use (for doing work in the case of the user, and as reference to their own coding in the case of the developer).
+* Co-developers and users have a stable main branch to use (for doing work in the case of the user, and as reference to their own coding in the case of the developer).
 * Features in "feature" branches are independent of each other.
 Any